Sell Out, A Series: 5 Questions with Em Haine

 Have you made, or created, anything that was inspired by something from your day job?
 Please describe.

-Like: The other night I was out walking my dog, Igg, for her last walk of the day… you know, taking the dog out, I live in an apartment, it’s late at night, it’s cold, sometimes I don’t want to...
-I was kind of in a mood.
-We were walking through the city, stopping at a corner, and an ambulance drove by, sirens blaring.
-Sometimes—not every time—Iggy will howl at an ambulance.
-I looked at my dog, and I’m like, “Is she going to do it?”
-So I howl, to get her to howl.
+Or like the other night I was out walking my dog, Igg, her last walk before bed and you know, I live in an apartment, it’s late at night, it’s cold, I don’t want to so I was kind of in a mood.
+We’re walking through the city, we stop at a corner, and an ambulance drives by, sirens blaring.
+Less than a handful of times Iggy’s howled at an ambulance.
+But on the off chance she does, I look at my dog like, “are we doing this?” then I howl, to get her to howl.
 She starts howling.
-I looked over beside me, and three strangers on the street corner started howling.
+I looked over beside me, and three strangers on the street corner start howling.
 We all howled together.
-A mundane shared connection, to me that’s art.
+At the ambulance, under the moon.
+Call me cheesy but to me that’s art.

 Angela Fama (she/they) is an interdisciplinary artist, creator of the Death Conversation Game, photographer, and musician of mixed european descent currently living and working on the unceded traditional and ancestral territories of the Coast Salish xʷməθkwəy̓əm, Skwxwú7mesh and Səl̓ílwətaʔ/Selilwitulh Nations.